 - Mens/Ladies/Childrens attire including hoodies/pants/shoes/boots/blouses/new undergarments

-- Household items – accepted only at our Thorold location (19 Albert St W )
+- Household items (including small appliances) – gratefully accepted exclusively at our Thorold location (19 Albert St W )

 We accept donations Monday through Friday between 8:30 – 4:30.

 How can I become a volunteer?

 Volunteers have long been an important part of the Community Care team - we simply could not do all that we do without them!